We have many options to create artwork with Iron Fist characters on a wall scroll or portrait.

 The regime may include herbal treatments and special exercises to fortify the hands.

-In more extreme versions, the carpals and metacarpal bones in the hand are systematically broken, so that when they heal, they will become stronger.
+In more extreme versions, the carpals and metacarpal bones in the hand are systematically broken so that when they heal, they will become stronger.

-Japanese note: This does make sense in Japanese (though the version shown above is the ancient form of the first Kanji) this is far from a commonly-known term.
+Japanese note: This does make sense in Japanese (though the version shown above is the ancient form of the first Kanji), this is far from a commonly-known term.

 不磕不碰骨頭不硬 is a Chinese proverb that literally translates as: Without being knocked around a bit, [one's] bones won't become hard.

-Figuratively, this means: One can't become strong without first being tempered by “hard knocks".
+Figuratively, this means: One can't become strong without first being tempered by “hard knocks.”

-While true for everyone, this sounds like the “Iron Body” form of Kung Fu, where practitioners bodies are beaten (and often bone fractured) in order to become stronger.
+While true for everyone, this sounds like the “Iron Body” form of Kung Fu, where practitioners' bodies are beaten (and often bone fractured) in order to become stronger.